AdobeDocs/campaign-classic.es-ES/help/installation/using/configuring-campaign-options.md

   </tr>
   <tr>
    <td> <span class="uicontrol">MC_RoutingCustomJs</span> <br /> </td>
    <td> JavaScript library to be personalized for routing events.
-Must contain the implementation of these two functions:<br />
+Debe contener la implementación de estas dos funciones:<br />
     <ul>
      <li> <p> <span class="uicontrol">dispatchRtEvent(iEventId);</span> : returns the internal name of the transactional message selected to process the real time event (where <span class="uicontrol">iEventId</span> corresponds to the ID of the real time event processed).</p> </li>
      <li> <p> <span class="uicontrol">dispatchBatchEvent(iEventId);</span> : returns the internal name of the transactional message selected to process the batch event (where <span class="uicontrol">iEventId</span> corresponds to the ID of the batch event processed).</p> </li>